mavlink/mavlink-devguide/en/services/gimbal_v2.md

 #### Standalone Integrated Camera/Gimbal

-In this set-up the integrated camera/gimbal itself can be the gimbal manager.
+In this set-up the integrated camera/gimbal itself can be the *Gimbal Manager*.

 Therefore, the gimbal device interface is internal (no implementation is required).